10-12 quarts of water:

 You can reheat it or drink it cold.
 For more therapeutic action, avoid adding sugars.
 If you want to add raw and unpasteurized honey, wait until the tea cools to lukewarm temp before adding the honey so that you preserve the therapeutic properties of the raw honey as well.

 According to the Centers for Disease Control and Prevention (CDC), iced tea should only be stored in the fridge for eight hours.
-Of course I keep it longer, but I had to post that.
+Of course I keep it longer at home, but I had to post that.

 Grater or food processor